 Although the Greeks accept collecting their dirty paper in a bin, they also understand that they are the only ones.
 They know that the many tourists that visit Greece each year, will either refuse or forget that they are not supposed to flush their paper.

-As a result, even luxurious hotels will provide you with the shittiest quality of toilet paper.
+As a result, even the most luxurious hotels will provide you with the shittiest quality of toilet paper.
 So when you accidentally flush it, not much harm is done.
 Understandable from them, imagine a stay in Santorini with sewer liquids and smells everywhere.
-Just take your own well-layered toilet paper with you when staying in a hotel with a Greek toilet, and don’t flush it.
+However, it is not very pleasant when you stay in Greece.
+My tip: take your own well-layered toilet paper with you, and don’t flush it.

 Imagine you’re having dinner at a restaurant in a building that used to be an old train station.
 After about a liter of beer, you have to visit the powder room.
 The Greeks around you tell you to follow the train tracks for a couple of meters and you will find it on your left.
 Easy right?

-Later I heard that the place I had found was an actual Greek toilet.
-Public toilets in Greece can be no more than a hole in the ground, a Turkish toilet.
+Later I heard that the place I had found was a real Greek toilet.
+Public toilets in Greece can be no more than a hole in the ground, a pit toilet.
 And the garden hose was just there to replace the bidet.
 According to the Greeks, this is actually the cleanest way to pee in public.
 Even though the toilets are not cleaned often, look terrible and feel like they came straight from the middle ages, you don’t need to touch anything.
 Making you immune to all the bacteria that live in there.